-IE 24.
+IE 20.IE 24.
 Assets are defined as when 'present economic resource controlled by the entity as a result of past events'.
-In this case, it could be argued that the entity does not control the resource (grant) until it has complied with the condition and that is the purchase of the asset.
+In this case, it could be argued that the entity does not control the resource (grant) until it has complied with the condition and that is he the purchase of the asset.

-- IE 25.
-The grant is a voluntary transfer for the resource recipient and does not involve an exchange of equal values.
-The entity assesses that the objective of the grant is not to maximise of the proprietary benefits of the Government and, therefore, concludes that the transfer falls within the proposed scope. - IE 26.
-Further, the entity applies the analysis in the DP: - a) Step 1: The entity assesses that there is no performance-related condition.
-This is because the conditions attached to the grant do not create any performance i.e. identified goods or services to be transferred to the resource provider. - b) Step 2: The entity assesses that the grant is arising as a consequence of an identifiable underlying activity to be conducted: the grant is conditional only upon the purchase of the qualified asset which is an exchange transaction.
-The grant would be recognised when the activity is performance that is when the asset is purchased because at that date the entity would have fulfilled will all the conditions under the grant agreement. - IE 27.
+IE 25.
+The grant-transaction is a voluntary t-ransfer for the resource recipient and does not involve an exchange of equal values.
+The entity-assesses that the objective of the grant is not to maximise of the proprietary benefits of the Government and, therefore, concludes that the transaction transfer falls within the proposed scope.

+IE 21.IE 26.
+Further, tThe entity applies the analysis in the DP:

+- a) Step 1: The entity concludes assesses that there is no performance-related-condition.
+This is because the conditions attached to the grant do not create any performance i.e. identified goods or services to be transferred to the resource provider.; - b) Step 2: The entity assesses that the grant is arising as a consequence of an identifiable underlying exchange activity to be conducted: (the purchase of the asset). tThe grant is conditional only upon the purchase of the qualified asset which is an exchange transaction.
+The grant would be recognised when the activity is performance that is when the-asset is purchased because at that date the entity has would have performed withfulfilled will all the-conditions under the grant agreement.

+IE 22.IE 27.
 The model would need be to determine whether the grant is taken as a profit, deducted from the cost of the asset or spread over the depreciation period for the Asset (See alternatives considered in paragraph 3.16).